Do holiday calories count?

 1. Both airport days are diet days.

-2. Swap breakfast pastries for fruit and yogurt.
+2. Swap breakfast pastries for fruit and yoghurt.

 3. Only have one meal out a day.